ryanfleury/metadesk/docs/metadesk_reference.md

 };

 @send(Strings)
-@doc("Allocates a new string, with the contents of the string being determined by a standard C formatting string passed in @code 'fmt', with a variable-argument list being passed in @code 'args'.
+@doc("Allocates a new string, with the contents of the string being determined by a mostly-standard C formatting string passed in @code 'fmt', with a variable-argument list being passed in @code 'args'.
 Used when composing variable argument lists at multiple levels, and when you need to pass a @code 'va_list'.
+The format string is non-standard because it allows @code '%S' as a specifier for MD_String8 arguments.
 Before this call, it is expected that you call @code 'va_start' on the passed @code 'va_list', and also that you call @code 'va_end' after the function returns.
 If you just want to pass variable arguments yourself (instead of a @code 'va_list'), then see MD_PushStringF.")
 @see(MD_PushStringF)
 @see(MD_PushStringCopy)
 @func MD_PushStringFV: {